A New Riemannian Setting for Surface Registration: The Mathematical Formulation

 \section{The Mathematical Formulation}

 We are dealing with the registration of parametrized regular surfaces.
 Such a surface is given by a smooth function $q: M \to \R^3$ from a model surface $M$ into the Euclidean space $\R^3$.
 We will consider different choices of the model surface $M$ in this paper: the plane sheet $M=[0,1]\times[0,1]$, the cylinder $M=S^1 \times [0,1]$ and the torus $M=S^1\times S^1$.
 Another interesting choice would be the sphere $M=S^2$, which however is not considered in this paper.
-Treatment of the sphere is more challenging, because it cannot be represented by a single global coordinate chart.
+The metric can be defined in the same way as for the other topologies, however the numerical treatment is more challenging, because the sphere cannot be covered by a single global coordinate chart.
 We require the parametrization of the surface $q$ to be regular in the following sense: at each point $x \in M$ the partial derivatives $\frac {\p q}{\p x^1}$, $\frac {\p q}{\p x^2}$ are required to be linearly independent.
 We will denote the space of all such surfaces by $\mathscr S$.